of Composition and Theory and Chair of Composition and Theory

-The citation accompanying Shih-Hui Chen’s 2007 Goddard Lieberson Fellowship from the American Academy of Arts and Letters states, "among the composers of Asian descent living in the USA, Shih-Hui Chen is most successful in balancing the very refined spectral traditions of the East with the polyphonic practice of Western art-music.
+陳士惠 A citation accompanying Shih-Hui Chen’s Goddard Lieberson Fellowship from the American Academy of Arts and Letters states: “Among the composers of Asian descent living in the U.S.A., Shih-Hui Chen is most successful in balancing the very refined spectral traditions of the East with the polyphonic practice of Western art-music.
 In a seamless narrative, her beautiful music, always highly inventive and expressive, is immediately as appealing as it is demanding and memorable.”
 According to the New Music Box review of 66 Times (Albany Records CD), Chen “…completely blurs the line between traditional Chinese music and contemporary American composition.”
 Her most recent CD, Returning Souls (New World), was hailed by Wire Magazine for its “deep musical intelligence.”

-A native of Taiwan, Shih-Hui Chen has lived in the United States since 1982.
-After completing her doctorate degree at Boston University, Chen’s work has received significant recognition including a Guggenheim Fellowship and an American Academy in Rome Prize.
-Commissions have come from the Koussevitzky Music Foundation, Chamber Music America, Meet The Composer, Tanglewood Music Center, and the Barlow Foundation.
-Her orchestral compositions have been performed by the Philadelphia Orchestra, Cleveland Orchestra, Boston Modern Orchestra Project, Cleveland Chamber Symphony, and Utah Symphony.
-Her chamber music has been presented by the Arditti Quartet, Pittsburgh New Music Ensemble, Seattle Chamber Players, Ensemble Instrumental Appassionata (Quebec, Canada), and the Freon Ensemble (Rome, Italy).
-Chen’s work has also been the subject of analysis by scholars such as German ethnomusicologist Barbara Mittler who analyzed Chen’s work for the Asian Music Journal CHIME and also wrote an entry about her in the New Grove Dictionary of Music and Musicians.
+Born in Taiwan, Shih-Hui Chen has lived in the United States since 1982 and received her doctorate from Boston University.
+In addition to garnering a Koussevitzky Music Foundation Commission, a Guggenheim Fellowship, and an American Academy in Rome Prize, her compositions have been performed widely throughout the U.S. and abroad, including China, Japan, England, Germany, and Italy.
+Chen’s compositions have brought her into contact with many orchestras including the Philadelphia Orchestra, Cleveland Orchestra, Boston Modern Orchestra Project, Cleveland Chamber Symphony, and Utah Symphony.
+Her chamber music has been presented by the Arditti Quartet, Network for New Music, Pittsburgh New Music Ensemble, and the Freon Ensemble in Rome, Italy.
+Chen’s work has also been the subject of analysis by scholars such as German ethnomusicologist Barbara Mittler, who wrote Chen’s biographical entry in the New Grove Dictionary of Music and Musicians.